Intra-Oral Massage, TMJ Dysfunction, and De-Armoring

 © Image by Depositphotos

-An Intra-Oral Massage is performed both in the inside of the mouth (TMJ, cheeks, palate, gums, throat) to assess, access, massage, and release the areas internally around the TMJ (the therapist will wear thin surgical gloves) and on the outside in order to massage and stretch the external scalp, facial, jaw, shoulder and neck muscles and fascia, and to release trigger points.
+An Intra-Oral Massage is performed both in the inside of the mouth (TMJ, cheeks, palate, gums, throat) to assess, access, massage, and release the areas internally around the TMJ (the therapist will wear thin surgical gloves when working on the inside of the mouth) and on the outside in order to massage and stretch the external scalp, facial, jaw, shoulder and neck muscles and fascia, and to release trigger points.

 Click for more detailseBook | More info here